vincentmanz/Metagenomics_2024/Day_2/Day2_READBASED_stats.md

 ```

 In order to assess the effect of the different transformations, you can use the *clr* or the *log10* for the  downstream analysis.

-### Confounding effects
-Confounders can be defined as variables that are related to and affect the apparent dynamics between the response and the main independent variable.
-They are common in experimental studies.
-Generally, they can be classified into 3 groups:

-- Biological confounders, such as age and sex

-- Technical confounders produced during sample collection, processing and analysis

-- Confounders resulting from experimental models, such as batch effects and sample history

-Controlling for confounders is an important practice to reach an unbiased conclusion.
-To perform causal inference, it is crucial that the method is able to include confounders in the model.
-This is not possible with statistical tests of general use, such as the Wilcoxon test.
-In contrast, methods that target Differential Abundance Analysis (DAA), such as those described in this chapter, allow controlling for confounders.
-In the following examples, we will perform DAA with a main independent variable and a few confounders.

 ## 5. Microbiome composition